arkin0x/cyberspace/readme.md

 # Purpose

 The purpose of the cyberspace meta-protocol is to create an extension of reality in digital space.
+This is accomplished by constructing a digital system that contains the same fundamental properties as reality: being permissionless (no actions can be prevented) and thermodynamic (every action has a cost paid to the universe in entropy).

-This is accomplished by combining the properties of the permissionless [nostr protocol](https://github.com/nostr-protocol/nostr) and [proof-of-work](https://github.com/nostr-protocol/nips/blob/master/13.md).
+Combining the properties of the permissionless [nostr protocol](https://github.com/nostr-protocol/nostr) and [proof-of-work](https://github.com/nostr-protocol/nips/blob/master/13.md) enables this, allowing for the construction of a consequential metaverse similar to those predicted in sci-fi.

 # Abstract